Xiobe/Shodan/README.md

 Tbe [Distributed Network Protocol version 3](https://en.wikipedia.org/wiki/DNP3) is a communications protocol set used between components in process automation systems.
 It is mainly used in utility companies such as electric and water companies.

 To search for [DNP3](https://ieeexplore.ieee.org/document/5518537) devices search for ```port:20000 source address```

+#### Niagara
+The [Niagara framework from Tridium](https://www.tridium.com/en/products-services/niagara-ax) is most commonly seen in building automation systems.

+To search for Niagara systems search for ```port:1911,4911 product:Niagara```

 ## Shodan filters
 This is a summary of filters